 It is recommended when using the Lightning Experience to configure the above page to contain as many fields as you want specified prior moving to the next step.
 You can configure which Agreement fields are available on this page by editing the Agreement New Field Set.
 For more information, see Creating an Agreement.

 Click Edit to make more changes to your agreement record, or the pencil iconto make changes to any editable field.
 Note that all the field values you had entered on the previous page, have already been saved to the record.

 Scroll down the page to find Agreement Actions such as Preview, Generate, and Import Offline Agreement.
 Any Visualforce pages you have added to the page layout, such as Document Finder or Master Agreement Clauses are also displayed on this page.

 The agreement actions can also be accessed from the Agreement Actions panel on the right side of the Agreement Details page.
 The panel shows the action buttons clustered into three groups.
 The Agreement Life Cycle Actions group contains Submit Request, Send for Review, Send for Teams Review, Send for Signature, Activate, Cancel, Renew, Terminate, Amend, Send for Adobe Sign, Send for DocuSign, and Expire actions.
 The Document Actions group contains Generate, Regenerate, Import Offline Document, Preview, Merge Documents, Generate Supporting Document, Upload Signed Document, Review Offline, and Import Supporting Document actions.
 The additional actions group contains Agreement Hierarchy, In Effect, and custom actions.
-For more information on customizing action panel, see Enabling and Customizing Action Panel topic in Contract Management on Salesforce Administrator Guide.
+For more information on customizing action panel, see Enabling and Customizing the Action Panel.
 The action buttons are displayed according to the agreement status and status category.

 Document Search and User Filter are unavailable on the Salesforce Lightning Document Finder page component.